vetschn/eclabfiles/README.md

 ```

 Any `data` returned by the `process` function for `.mpr` files is
-structured into record dictionaries, i. e.
+structured into record dictionaries:
 ```python
 [{column -> value}, ..., {column -> value}]
 ```

-The `meta` processed from `.mpr` looks like this:
+The `meta` processed from `.mpr` files looks like this:
 ```python
 {
     "settings": {  # (optional) Settings if present.